Public School Holiday Celebrations: Christmas-centric or Multicultural?

 There remain many public schools in this country that engage in holiday celebrations that revolve around Christian ideas and principles as they pertain to Christmas.
 While these celebrations are no doubt intended to spread Christmas joy, there are negative consequences to these kinds of celebrations for children who do not belong to the Christian faith or who do not celebrate Christmas at all.

-In an effort to add diversity to holiday celebrations, some teachers believe that recognizing the Jewish holiday Chanukah or mentioning Kwanzaa, both of which also occur in December, is enough to make holiday parties and curricular activities multicultural.
-However, critics argue that doing so serves to amplify the problem, rather than fix it.
+To add diversity to holiday celebrations, some teachers believe that recognizing the Jewish holiday Chanukah or mentioning Kwanzaa, which also occurs in December, is enough to make holiday parties and curricular activities multicultural.
+However, critics argue that doing so serves to amplify the problem rather than fix it.

-Some teachers may reach out to children who practice one of these religions or have alternative cultural beliefs in order to get a better understanding of their beliefs.
+Some teachers may reach out to children who practice one of these religions or have alternative cultural beliefs to get a better understanding of their beliefs.
 The unintended consequence of doing so is that these children may feel singled out.
-Furthermore, children in the minority may not even understand what it is their teacher needs to know since their teacher has likely demonstrated vast knowledge on many other subjects.
-It may cause the child to wonder why their teacher never took the time to learn about something that is so important in their life.
+Furthermore, children in the minority may not even understand what their teacher needs to know since their teacher has likely demonstrated vast knowledge of many other subjects.
+It may cause the child to wonder why their teacher never took the time to learn about something meaningful in their life.

-This puts teachers in a very tough position because without a more multicultural point of view, children of the majority are led down a path of ethnocentrism, albeit unintentionally.
-By seeing their majority beliefs imposed upon classmates who do not celebrate Christmas, children may get the impression that their worldview and traditions are the only ones or at least the most important one.
+This puts teachers in a very tough position because, without a more multicultural point of view, children of the majority are led down a path of ethnocentrism, albeit unintentionally.
+By seeing their majority beliefs imposed upon classmates who do not celebrate Christmas, children may get the impression that their worldview and traditions are the only ones or at least the most important ones.

 This isn’t to say that teachers or public school systems intend to belittle students for their religious beliefs or cultural practices.
-On the contrary, most public school teachers genuinely wish to be sensitive to each child’s individual needs.
+On the contrary, most public school teachers genuinely wish to be sensitive to each child’s needs.
 However, the status quo of celebrating Christmas, and even referring to the winter break as “Christmas Break” in public schools, remains the primary culprit of this problem.
-But having a discussion that casts such good-intended events in a negative manner can be difficult to undertake.
+However, having a discussion that negatively casts such good-intended events can be challenging.

 How to Celebrate in a Multicultural Manner

 If you celebrate Christmas in your family, you can assume – rightfully – that most of your child’s classmates also celebrate Christmas.
 However, not all children share the same beliefs.
-If you come from a religious or cultural view that does not celebrate Christmas, you likely have a heightened awareness of the holiday celebration problem that is present in many public schools.
+Suppose you come from a religious or cultural view that does not celebrate Christmas.
+In that case, you likely have a heightened awareness of the holiday celebration problem in many public schools.

-Regardless of how your child's school celebrated the holidays, there are many ways parents can enrich understanding at home.
+Regardless of how your child's school celebrates the holidays, there are many ways parents can enrich understanding at home.
 What a meaningful addition to a child's winter break!

-- Emphasize the spirit of giving – Children can study historical figures that spent their lives focused on the needs of others.
+• Emphasize the spirit of giving – Children can study historical figures who spent their lives focused on the needs of others.
 Children can also make gifts for one another, their parents, or other family members.
 Taking part in a food drive or toy drive for less fortunate families is another great way to teach about the spirit of giving.

-- Hold multicultural celebrations – Recognizing the diverse beliefs of children in a given classroom should extend beyond the month of December.
+• Hold multicultural celebrations – Recognizing the diverse beliefs of children in a given classroom should extend beyond December.
 To give credence to various beliefs, celebrations could occur throughout the year at the appropriate time.
 Celebrations could include a history lesson on the development of the holiday or an investigation of the cultural significance of the celebration.

-- Limit celebrations to foundational ideas – An essential part of multiculturalism is to inform children about various points of view, but doing so without getting into the religious aspects of celebrations can be difficult to do.
+• Limit celebrations to foundational ideas – An essential part of multiculturalism is to inform children about various points of view, but doing so without getting into the religious aspects of celebrations can be difficult.
 However, by focusing on foundational ideas such as charity, celebrations become more universal without the added layer of religious debate.

-- Maintain anti-bias goals – Holiday celebrations can be used as a vehicle for an examination of the similarities and differences that make us so great.
-Exposing these differences, and celebrating them in a non-judgmental manner, is an excellent lesson for children to learn.
+• Maintain anti-bias goals – Holiday celebrations can be used as a vehicle for an examination of the similarities and differences that make us so great.
+Exposing these differences and celebrating them non-judgmentally is an excellent lesson for children.

 This video offers suggestions on how educators can celebrate Religious holidays within a public school classroom